-The Claims MI Team analyses available data and produces reports to help measure claims performance and identify risk, to drive forward and enhance market performance.
-The team is working with the market to develop a service which will deliver to Lloyd’s and managing agent users an online set of dashboards known as the Claims Reporting Suite.
-This will provide interactive dashboards for nine claims KPIs as well as underlying data.
-The aim is to create ‘one version of the truth’ to support the market in reaching its vision of claims excellence.
+The Claims MI Team analyses available data and produces reports to help measure claims operational performance, identify risk and enhance market performance.
+The team has developed a service which delivers to Lloyd’s and managing agent users an online set of dashboards known as the Claims Reporting Suite.
+This is interactive dashboards for ten claims KPIs and easy access to underlying data.
+The aim was to create ‘one version of the truth’ to support the market in reaching its vision of claims excellence.
 In addition, the team produces several regular claims reports to both Lloyd’s and market users and provides additional claims analysis in response to various ad-hoc queries.

 Conducting business in over 200 territories, Lloyd’s syndicates write risks which are truly international.
 The managing agents in London have responsibility for ensuring that wherever they arise, all valid claims are paid promptly by the syndicates under their management.

 Our cookies are there to make it easier for you to use our website.
 They allow us to recognise our registered users, count visitor numbers and find out how they navigate the site; helping us make changes so you can find what you’re looking for faster.